Why are livestock farmers and butchers at risk?

 What can governments do?

-Here are a list of briefing notes we’ve compiled that detail the key recommendations for urgent reforms needed to safeguard the future of small-scale livestock farmers and butchers, and everyone’s access to local meat:
+Here are a list of state reforms needed to safeguard the future of small-scale livestock farmers and butchers, and everyone’s access to local meat:

 Got any other ideas?
 Send us an email!